kristy-fournier/PartyJukebox/readme.md

     - Searches return matching songs
     - Accepts Play-Pause and Skip commands
     - Uses port 19054 by default
+        - `--port (port)` changes the default port for that run
+        - The default port can be changed in the file

 ### Client:
 ![image](./Screenshot_MAIN.png) \